 - The filling will thicken fairly quickly so, don’t walk away.
 Stir constantly to prevent it from sticking to the bottom of the saucepan.

-- This pie can also be made with a granulated sugar substitute in the same amount.
+- This pie can also be made with a sugar substitute in the same amount.
+When adapting to lower sugar, use a sugar substitute that can be cooked.

-- Bake and cool the pie crust prior to filling.
+- It’s important to bake and cool the pie crust completely prior to filling.

 - Mini Pumpkin Pies from My Recipes